Skip to main content

 Each screen state record includes the following:

-Record Time: The time the new state of the phone has started.
+Record Time: The time the previous state of the device had started.
 Internally stored as record_time.

-End Time: The time the new state of the phone has ended.
+End Time: The time the previous state of the device had ended.
 Internally stored as end_time.

 Interpretation